Fill your muscle-building arsenal with these bi’s and tri’s exercises and workouts

 We all want bigger biceps.
 Well, most of us do.
-They look great in a fitted white t-shirt, look even better out of them, and help compliment a well-defined torso.
+They look great in a fitted white t-shirt, look even better out of them, and help complement a well-defined torso.
 Yes, some people will say exercising your biceps in isolation is stupid.
 We understand, but some days we just long for the pump.
 And you know what?
 There’s no shame in that.

 So rather than beat around the bush, let’s get straight to it.
 If you want to build bigger biceps, these 15 exercises will help get you there.
 Perform them properly, and it won’t just be your biceps that start to bulge, your overall health will see an improvement, too.

-A recent UCLA study found that male heart patients with the most arm and leg muscle and the least belly fat were 68 per cent less likely to die of cardiovascular disease over seven years than thin guys with smaller arms and less muscle.
+A recent UCLA study found that male heart patients with the most arm and leg muscle and the least belly fat were 68 percent less likely to die of cardiovascular disease over seven years than thin guys with smaller arms and less muscle.
 Published in the American Journal of Cardiology, the researchers concluded that muscles promote better insulin function, which might play a role in slowing the development of heart trouble.

 So there you have it: bulging biceps can actually improve your health.
 So tell that to the next person who smirks at you when they see you on your third set of curls.